artrugh/sitecore/DevFundamentals.9.3/BasicsElements/Renderings/1_components.md

 A Layout is composed by components or renderings in Sitecore.

-Rendering and Components are the same in Sitecore and they can be named different depending on the context.
+Rendering and Components mean the same in Sitecore and they can be named different depending on the context.

 Components can:
 - act as the structure where Content Authors insert content on a page.